 I guess Sacramento wasn’t far enough to avoid the camp.
 Were you only in Jerome or in other camps as well?

 We weren’t there that long.
-6-8 months or something like that.
+6 to 8 months, or something like that.
 George has a better recollection.
 My dad wasn’t recruited in the 442nd so we as a young family were chosen to leave early.
-And so that gave us an opportunity to get out of there.
-And then he started a new job with the family in Cleveland.
+And so that gave us an opportunity to get out of there, then he started a new job with the family in Cleveland.
 Some people got out earlier depending on their ability to get work or stability.
 I think it’s individually different from family to family.
 There wasn’t a timeline where they were all released at once.

 Did your father ever speak about his experience?